CaesarXInsanium/ArtOfComputerProgrammingNotes/mdbook/FundamentalAlgorithms/BasicConcepts/MathematicalPrelimenaries.md

 R. W Floyd states that operations in computer languages can be formulated as logical rules that highlight assertions that can be proved.
 Whatever that means.

+## 1.2.2 Numbers, Powers and Logarithms

+This section simply goes over some properties and some sets of numbers.

+Integers are the set of numbers ranging from negative infinity and positive infinity and include zero.
+Positive numbers are counting numbers and negative numbers are the positive numbers minus zero.

+Rational numbers are those that can be described as ratio between an integer and a whole number.
+This includes fractions and finite decimals.

+Irrational Numbers cannot be described as fractions and are denoted as a decimal with an endless stream of numbers with no pattern or repetition.
+This includes pi and square root of two.

+Real numbers include rational number and irrational numbers.

+Complex numbers have a real part and an imaginary part and are denoted as the sum of the two parts.
+Based on a multiplying *i* against a real value and *i*.

+The book goes over intervals, open and closed.
+What exponents are, the definition of exponents and some properties of them.

+Logarithms are introduced and explain with some detail, they are presented as the operation that undoes the exponent.
+Goes into some detail on how to manually calculate the logarithm of a number with a base.